Jayandhan03/Data-Analyst-Agent/Readme.md

 ---
-title: Analyst Agent             # Display title
+title: "Analyst Agent"
-emoji: "🦁"                     # Optional emoji
+emoji: "🦁"
-colorFrom: "yellow"              # Gradient start color
+colorFrom: "yellow"
-colorTo: "orange"                # Gradient end color
+colorTo: "orange"
-sdk: streamlit                   # Streamlit, Gradio, Docker, or static
+sdk: "streamlit"
-sdk_version: "1.24.1"            # Version of Streamlit
+sdk_version: "1.24.1"
-app_file: app.py                 # Main app file
+app_file: "app.py"
-pinned: false                    # Optional
+pinned: false
-python_version: "3.11"           # Optional, default is 3.10
+python_version: "3.11"
-suggested_hardware: "cpu-basic"  # Optional
+suggested_hardware: "cpu-basic"
-suggested_storage: "small"       # Optional
+suggested_storage: "small"
 ---

-Project Success Metrics: The Autonomous AI Data Analyst
+# Project Success Metrics: The Autonomous AI Data Analyst

 The primary goal of this project is to create an autonomous agent that can reliably replicate the workflow of a junior data analyst, transforming a raw dataset into a strategic business report with minimal human intervention.